Building a REST Service with Scala

 ...

-On POST request to the /customer/, the content of request payload is deserialized to Customer entity.
-Lift-json library is used to provide JSON marshalling/unmarshalling functionality.
+On a POST request to the /customer/, the content of the request payload is deserialized to the Customer entity.
+The lift-json library is used to provide JSON marshaling/unmarshaling functionality.

-If any failure detected, request will be rejected with an error description.
-Rejection handler is presented below.
-It is a custom JSON wrapper that stores rejection details in "error" field.
+If any failure is detected, the request will be rejected with an error description.
+The rejection handler is presented below.
+It is a custom JSON wrapper that stores rejection details in the “error” field.
 This is a simple example, but much more complicated logic could be implemented here.
 For instance, it may have different behavior for several rejection types.

 implicit val customRejectionHandler = RejectionHandler {